Perhaps you don't give computer eye strain much thought, but once it starts to bother you, it's difficult to ignore.

 While reading on screens, we unconsciously cease blinking, which leads to dry eyes, and other discomfort reactions are brought on by the body alerting us to a problem.

-These symptoms will appear if you stare at a screen for a long amount of time, such as when you use a computer all day for work.
+These symptoms will appear if you stare at a screen for an extended time, such as when you use a computer all day for work.

 How To Safeguard Your Eyes From Computer Screens Safeguard your eyes from computer screens.